-The full Guidelines with supporting evidence, which also address complex specialty issues, can be accessed at guidelines.hypertension.ca, and have been published at: Rabi, Doreen M. et al. Hypertension Canada's 2020 Comprehensive Guidelines for the Prevention, Diagnosis, Risk Assessment, and Treatment of Hypertension in Adults and Children.
+The full Guidelines with supporting evidence, which also address complex specialty issues, have been published at: Rabi, Doreen M. et al. Hypertension Canada's 2020 Comprehensive Guidelines for the Prevention, Diagnosis, Risk Assessment, and Treatment of Hypertension in Adults and Children.
 Can J Cardiol.
 2020;36(5):596-624.